dncc/dncc.github.io/source/_posts/2013-01-27-Automount-USB-With-Udisks-in-Arch-Linux.markdown

 directory.
 Particularly, the policy for the *udisks* is placed in *org.freedesktop.udisks.policy* file.
 All rules are written in JavaScript.

-After this rule was added, *devmon* and *udiskie* started to work as expected so I haven't searched further.
+After I'd added this rule, *devmon* and *udiskie* started to work as expected so I haven't searched further.
 For that reason I suppose that what I've presented here is probably quick and dirty solution.
 It should serve just as a remainder to me in the future and it might also help someone with the similar problem.